HARNESSING THE TOOLS OF HEALTHCARE TECHNOLOGY, MANAGEMENT, AND DESIGN TO ADVANCE HEALTH EQUITY AND JUSTICE

 He received his Master of Public Health degree with a focus on Health Leadership and Management from the Johns Hopkins Bloomberg School of Public Health.
 His practice focuses on interprofessional collaboration to systemically improve healthcare delivery and patient experience.
 He has led quality improvement initiatives, created open-source tech-based knowledge management solutions, led workflow efficiency initiatives, and spearheaded digital communication optimization initiatives for clinics in urban health professional shortage areas.
 He strongly feels that the tools of health technology, health care management, and patient-centered design can be powerful tools of health justice work.

-He received his Medical Doctor degree from the Alpert Medical School of Brown University and is currently completing his residency training in Primary Care Social Internal Medicine at Montefiore Medical Center in the Bronx, NY.
+He received his Medical Doctor degree from the Alpert Medical School of Brown University and is completed his residency training in Primary Care Social Internal Medicine at Montefiore Medical Center in the Bronx, NY.
+He is currently a primary care doctor at a Federally Qualified Health Center in Washington, DC.
 His clinical practice is centered in providing person-centered, non-judgmental primary care based in harm reduction and liberation medicine to offer holistic health care to people struggling with substance use disorders and chronic pain; people who have experienced incarceration, unstable housing, and sex work; as well as providing reproductive health care, care for people of transgender and gender non-conforming experiences, and complex chronic medical and mental health care management.

 He has experience in nonprofit management, has served on two boards of directors, worked in federal government as well as the private sector, internationally and domestically.
 Aaron gets excited at any opportunity to discuss how we can improve people’s experiences engaging in healthcare at every point of connection.